Ameliapeng/Ameliapeng.github.io/index.md

 ### RESEARCH EXPERIENCE
 **Multi-Discriminator Generative Adversarial Network (MDGAN)** **Network and Data Security Lab, UESTC, Chengdu, China**

 Advisor: Prof. Tian Lan
-* Focused on **Unsupervised Learning** in pulmonary medical images processing.
+* Focused on Unsupervised Learning in pulmonary medical images processing.
-* Built an **Unsupervised Multi-Discriminator Generation Adversarial Network** combined with encoder for benign and malignant classification of lung nodules, calculated the MDGAN discriminator feature loss and image reconstruction loss to score the malignancy.
+* Built an Unsupervised Multi-Discriminator Generation Adversarial Network combined with encoder for benign and malignant classification of lung nodules, calculated the MDGAN discriminator feature loss and image reconstruction loss to score the malignancy.
-* **Conclusion**:Our method can obtain better results than other supervised learning methods (Autoencoder plus Decision tree; Multi-crop CNN) after training the model using only unlabeled benign lung nodules: **Accuracy** increased by approximately 20%, **Sensitivity** increased by approximately 10%, and **Specificity** increased by approximately 9% (Compared with Autoencoder plus Decision tree); Accuracy increased by approximately 8%, Sensitivity was similar, and Specificity increased by approximately 14%(Compared with Multi-crop CNN).
+* Conclusion:Our method can obtain better results than other supervised learning methods (Autoencoder plus Decision tree; Multi-crop CNN;Hierarchical semantic CNN; MV=KBC) after training the model using only unlabeled benign lung nodules

 **Image classification website based on Dense-Net** **School of information and software engineering, UESTC, Chengdu, China**

 Advisor: Dr. Li Yi
 * Developed a website for classification with image recognition, independent editing, comments, collection and other personalized functions.